 Small businesses have had to bear the brunt of the pandemic.
 What measures has iKhokha taken to help merchants during this challenging time?

 As lockdown wore on, our concern for the livelihood of our merchants increased.
 We sent out surveys to all of our merchants and asked them what they needed from us.
 An incredible 97% asked us to source gloves, masks and sanitiser, so we did.
 In 10 days, we managed to purchase protective equipment and put together an iKhokha offering featuring all the requested products for proper business hygiene.

-We focussed on iK Vend, an offering which allows all iKhokha merchants to sell prepaid products and earn commission in the form of iKash, essentially creating another revenue stream.
+We focussed on iK Prepaid, an offering which allows all iKhokha merchants to sell prepaid products and earn commission, essentially creating another revenue stream.

 We also worked closely with our lending partner, Retail Capital, to continue to develop Cash Advance.
 This feature gives qualifying iKhokha merchants easy access to the capital they need to grow their businesses.
 Some of our merchants have even used Cash Advance to cover any shortfall as a result of the Covid-19 pandemic.

 Can you tell us a bit more about Project Jumpstart?